 \section{Discussion}

-Our main contribution in this paper is a systematic approach to synthesizing unitary dynamics on a hybrid quantum computer that has access to both qubit as well as bosonic operations.
-Such gatesets naturally model systems such as cavity quantum electrodynamics systems as well as ion trap-based quantum computers.
+Our main contribution in this paper is a systematic approach to synthesizing unitary dynamics on a hybrid quantum computer that has access to both qubit and \qumode~operations.
+Such gate sets naturally model systems such as cavity quantum electrodynamics systems and ion trap-based quantum computers.
 Our main innovation here is the development of high-order analytic formulas that can be used to place bounds on the complexity of implementing arbitrary unitary operations on such a hybrid device.
-Specifically, we see that these methods are capable of achieving subpolynomial scaling with the inverse error tolerance ($1/\epsilon$) and allows us to implement arbitrary nonlinearities in the field operators in the generator of the unitary that we wish to implement at low cost asymptotically.
-In particular, we focus on using a construct known as a block-encoded creation operator as our fundamental construct and show numerically highly accurate approximations to the exponential of a block-encoding of the square of the creation operator.
+Specifically, we see that these methods are capable of achieving subpolynomial scaling with the inverse error tolerance ($1/\epsilon$) and allow us to implement arbitrary nonlinearities in the field operators in the generator of the unitary that we wish to implement at low cost asymptotically.
+In particular, we focus on using a construct known as a block-encoded creation operator as our fundamental construct and show numerically highly accurate approximations to the exponential of a block encoding of the square of the creation operator.